dzucconi/corrasable/README.md

 https://github.com/dzucconi/corrasable

-*Corrasable* an API that packages together tools like [Lingua](http://www.pressure.to/ruby/) and [The CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) to assist in analyzing text and converting it into alternate representations.
+*Corrasable* is an API that packages together tools like [Lingua](http://www.pressure.to/ruby/) and [The CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) to assist in analyzing text and converting it into alternate representations.

 ----